Rio Tinto blames ghost bats in decision to pull Giles mini deposit from Pilbara expansion

 The site is home to two ghost bat sub-populations.
 Credit: Perth Zoo/Perth Zoo

-The Rhodes Ridge joint venture lodged an amendment to the proposal with the Federal Department of Climate Change, Energy, the Environment and Water in August to remove the proposed Giles mining deposit from its plans.
+The Rhodes Ridge joint venture — held 50:50 with Wright Prospecting — lodged an amendment to the proposal with the Federal Department of Climate Change, Energy, the Environment and Water in August to remove the proposed Giles mining deposit from its plans.

-The proposed open pit deposit sits within the boundaries of Rio’s Rhodes Ridge expansion, which it says is one of the world’s best-undeveloped iron ore discoveries, about 40km north-west of Newman.
+The site for the proposed open pit deposit sits at the southern most boundaries of Rio’s Rhodes Ridge expansion, which Rio says is one of the world’s best undeveloped iron ore discoveries, about 40km north-west of Newman.

 Sign up to The Nightly's newsletters.